shalithakaru/grpc-client-server-gateway/README.md

 # gRPC Client | Server | Gateway

+This project aims to provide hands-on experience with gRPC, Golang concurrency, and telemetry.
+The primary focus is on understanding the fundamentals of these technologies, their integration, and their practical applications in modern software development.

 - [gRPC Client | Server | Gateway](#grpc-client--server--gateway)
   - [Features](#features)
     - [gRPC (Unary and Streaming)](#grpc-unary-and-streaming)